 Every well MEPAU plans is specifically designed to suit the local geological environment of that well bore position.
-If the studies showed that a well posed any unmanageable risk, we simply would not drill it.
+If the studies showed that a well posed any unmanageable risk, we would not propose to drill it.

-State regulation since 2012 requires operators to fully disclose all chemicals used down-hole during drilling operations The chemicals we use are assessed and approved by DMIRS for use and then made publicly available on their website, as well as on MEPAU’s Mid West website.
-You can find links to these documents on each of the Project pages.
+State regulation since 2012 requires operators to fully disclose all chemicals used down-hole during drilling operations.
+The chemicals we use are assessed and approved by DMIRS for use and then made publicly available on their website.

 Any chemicals stored on-site are stored in accordance with regulations, inside lined bunds and fenced areas.

 How would you know if the chemicals used during drilling have entered the water systems?